-SECTION II: Employment and Legal Administration SUBJECT: Grievance Procedure
+SUBJECT: Grievance Procedure

-Final Step - Fair Hearing Officer: If a grievance is appealed to this final step, District Counsel shall engage the services of a fair and neutral hearing officer (Fair Hearing Officer).
+Final Step - Fair Hearing OfficerBoard of Directors: If a grievance is appealed to the Board of Directors, they shall review the positions of the parties at all earlier stages of the proceedings.
+The Board may meet with the grievant and the Executive Director to discuss the grievance and / or any possible resolution of it.
+Following that meeting, if held, the Board shall issue a determination within a reasonable amount of time, which determination shall be final.
+If a grievance is appealed to this final step, District Counsel shall engage the services of a fair and neutral hearing officer (Fair Hearing Officer).
 The Fair Hearing Officer shall review the positions of the parties at all prior steps and shall further inquire as to the facts and circumstances as they deem appropriate to determine the grievance.
 The Fair Hearing Officer may, at their sole discretion, schedule an in-person hearing for the parties to present their respective positions.
 The Fair Hearing Officer shall render a written decision on the grievance within a reasonable amount of time, which decision shall be final.

-SECTION II: Employment and Legal Administration SUBJECT: Resignation/Separation
+SUBJECT: Resignation/Separation